RistekCSUI/citd-platform/README.md

   - Show the usernames (upper-right checkbox)
   - End the competition (also upper-right button)

+### As public preview

+1. Open the app at `/public` (no need to login)
-You can also project this view to the audience :)
+2. You can preview each of the work

 ## Routes

 - `/`: Login route
 - `/code`: Editor route for contestants
-- `/admin`: Admin route for previewing
+- `/admin`: Admin route for previewing and closing the competition
+- `/public`: For public previews
 - `/logout`: Logout route

 ## Contributing